|How to Buy Train Tickets in France|

 Many train tickets are "open tickets," valid for any train on a given route at any date or time.
 If you have such a ticket, you must validate it—have it stamped with the date and time of your train—before boarding to indicate that it has been used.

 If you fail to validate your ticket, an inspector aboard the train may levy a substantial fine for your failure to validate.

 If you bought your ticket for a particular train on a particular date and time, it is probably précomposté (pre-validated).
 Most tickets bought online, and many bought from ticket machines and ticket agents, are pre-validated, especially tickets for discounted fares available only on that particular train.
 Read your ticket.
 If you see a specific train number, date and time, your ticket is pre-validated and you need do nothing else.

 Validate Before Boarding

 If you have an open ticket good for any train on any date and time, be sure to validate it before boarding the train.
-You cannot validate a ticket on the train!

 If you have a paper ticket issued from a ticket machine or ticket agent, validation (compostage) is done by inserting your ticket in a yellow validation machine (composteur) at the entrance to the train platform.

 The composteur prints the date, time and some other numbers on the end of your ticket.